-It’s crucial to measure internal communication effectiveness in your business.
+It’s crucial to measure communication effectiveness in your business.
 How else can you determine if it’s actually making a difference in your business?
-Sadly,…
+Sadly, according…

 Email is still the most common form of communication in the corporate environment, which doesn’t bode well for the 80% of the world's workforce that's comprised of frontline employees.
 Oftentimes, these workers are left out of important conversations and are unaware of critical information.

 Collaboration is key for a successful business, yet it can be difficult to achieve with frontline employees.
 Management executives, particularly in hospitality, manufacturing, and retail industries, are seeking intuitive, operational communication platforms to keep frontline workers engaged, informed, and equipped with tools they need to deliver optimal performance.

 To optimize productivity for frontline employees, employers have turned to workforce management software that enables real-time communication and operates as a digital workplace to bring these frontline workers into the fold.
 These platforms function as an employee portal to make information accessible to every department, group, and the entire team.